 Tanja Bastianic is a statistician working with the Skills beyond School team and the National Skills Strategy team, working mainly on PIAAC, PISA and TALIS datasets.
 Tanja holds a Master’s degree in mathematics applied to social sciences from Paris V University and a Master’s in mathematics from Padova University, Italy.
 Tanja previously worked for the French Monitoring Centre for Drugs and Drug Addiction.
 Tanja is originally from Croatia and Montenegro, and she speaks Serbo-Croatian, French, English and Italian.

 Jennifer Cannon – Project Assistant

-Jennifer Cannon has been an assistant in the OECD’s Directorate for Education since 2003 and is currently an assistant for Skills beyond School, the OECD review of postsecondary vocational education and training (VET).
+Jennifer Cannon has been an assistant in the OECD’s Directorate for Education and Skills since 2003 and is currently an assistant for Skills beyond School, the OECD review of postsecondary vocational education and training (VET).
 She was the assistant to Learning for Jobs, the OECD review of VET at secondary level prior to that.
 Before working with the OECD VET team, Jennifer worked as an assistant in the OECD’s Centre for Educational Research and Innovation (CERI).
 Jennifer is of British nationality.

 Elisa Larrakoetxea - Project Assistant

 Elisa Larrakoetxea is currently working as an assistant for Skills beyond School, the OECD review of postsecondary vocational education and training (VET).
 She previously worked on South East Europe in the OECD’s Global Relations Secretariat, where she was responsible for organising meetings related to the Central European Free Trade Agreement.
 Elisa is Spanish and has a degree in philosophy and educational science.